Last updated

 FieldTypeRequiredDescription

-external_user_idstringYesYour own user identifier — the same value you used in the booking's package_specifications
+external_user_idstringConditionalYour own user identifier — the same value you used in the booking's package_specifications.
+Preferred for the WebView/universal flow.

 Token Lifetime

-The redirect token is valid for 5 minutes.
+The redirect token is valid for 5 minutes and is single-use — once consumed by the WebView token exchange it cannot be reused.
 This prevents URL forwarding and sharing.
-If the token expires before the traveler opens the WebView, request a fresh one from the same endpoint.
+If the token expires or has already been consumed before the traveler opens the WebView, request a fresh one from the same endpoint.

 Important: Do NOT cache the redirect_token.
 Generate a new token every time the traveler opens the eSIM section in your app — on every open, on app resume if the WebView was killed by the OS, and if the 5-minute window expires.